Updated: Nov 4

 I first began gardening in southern California, a very different climate from where I am now.
 Winter was actually a reprieve from the hot summer when it was often difficult to keep plants alive.
 With the drought they have been experiencing now for a number of years water conservation has become extremely important and it is even more difficult to keep plants going during periods with no rain.

 When I had my little town lot in suburban southern California my favorite winter flower to grow was sweet peas.
 By starting them in the late fall they would be in full bloom during the mid-winter.
-Spring comes early to the hot inland valley in southern California where I lived and by March they would usually be about done, but in January and February I could cut huge bouquets to bring in the house or to take into my office for others to enjoy.
+Spring comes early to the hot inland valley in southern California where I lived and by March many spring flowers would be about done, but in January and February I could cut huge sweet pea bouquets to bring in the house or to take into my office for others to enjoy.
 Very few people seemed to know that they could grow these beauties in the winter and it was a special treat for everyone.

 When I think of winter gardening I think of tender little lettuces that do not like the summer heat and which can be grown in the shoulder seasons of fall and spring, but also in the winter with proper cover.
 My favorite source for really unusual heirloom vegie seeds and all kinds of heirloom lettuce is wildgardenseed.com They have some unusual seed for ancient plants you may have never heard of, such as Alexanders.
 It was a plant grown by the Romans and taken to the British Isles in early days.
 Said to be a favorite of Alexander the Great, hence the name.
 It requires care to germinate, but grows over the winter months.
 Another is 'Belle Isle' Cress, which is at its best in the cold of winter.
 The story goes that Portuguese sailors in the 1600s were shipwrecked by a nor'easter on Belle Isle and warded off scurvy by eating this phytonutrient rich green and took the seeds back to Europe.